Cellular Fourier analysis for geometrically disordered materials: Introduction

-An example of such medium is given in Figure~\ref{fig:foam}, which shows a coarsening 2D liquid foam.
+An example is given in Figure~\ref{fig:foam}, which shows a coarsening 2D liquid foam.
 It is disordered, constituted of cells of broadly distributed sizes and irregularly arranged.
 Accordingly, analyses of fields defined in geometrically disordered media require disentangling potential randomness associated with the field from randomness due to geometry.
 In addition, the cell often provides a reference scale below which it is difficult, irrelevant, or impossible to define fields.
 In a foam, areal growth is defined at a discrete level (generally at cell level, Figure~\ref{fig:foam}) because growth requires landmarks (here, vertices) to be computed.
-These specificities make it difficult to assess spatial patterns and test theoretical predictions based on continuous models, such as our prediction of long-range spatial correlations for growth fluctuations in biological tissues~\cite{fruleux2019modulation}.
-Here, we develop an approach to overcome this difficulties, based on harmonic representation of signals defined on cellular media, which makes it possible to properly analyze the spectra of these signals.
+These special features make it difficult to assess spatial patterns and test theoretical predictions based on continuous models, such as our prediction of long-range spatial correlations for growth fluctuations in biological tissues~\cite{fruleux2019modulation}.
+Here, we develop an approach to overcome these difficulties, based on harmonic representation of signals defined on cellular media, which enables to properly analyze the spectra of these signals.
 We term our approach Cellular Fourier Transform (CFT).